 Do you have a garden lover or nature lover in your life?
-Or, like us, perhaps YOU are that garden lover and your loved ones are asking for gift ideas.
-Well, we’ve had some fun browsing around and curated this list of our 10 best garden gift ideas to help!
-Update: We’ve added eight new ideas, compliments of Almanac editors!
+Or, like us, perhaps YOU are that garden lover.
+Here are 10 Christmas gift ideas for gardeners.

 Some of our ideas are homemade; some come from reputable garden stores.
 Some are inexpensive; some are a splurge.
 Note: For products that link to Amazon.com, we may receive a (small) commission from purchases made.
 However, note that all of our gift ideas are purely editorial and not influenced by third parties.